cakeGit/CreateWalkers/ReadMe.md

 - smarter step targets to allow for going over gaps or obstacles
 - make code less bad please

+## Controls Notes:
+- Clone controlsHandler, packet should be interchangeable
+- (Extension of controls util)
+- Make stuff for controlling in the entity

 # Planned:
 - different leg types